 - Participate in training as provided.

 - Assist with assessment of the Faculty Fellows program.

 Role of the Associate Faculty Fellows

 Each residence hall for first-year students will have two Associate Faculty Fellows.
 The Associate Fellows will assist the Senior Fellow by helping to generate programming ideas and participating in programming.
 Ideally, the Associate Fellows should each attend at least two organized events a month on average, and maintain a regular but informal presence in the residence hall, including but not limited to visiting at critical times (e.g., move-in day, mid-terms).
-Although there are no hard and fast rules in terms of hours, we anticipate that a role as an Associate Fellow will involve, on average, a commitment of two hours per week during the academic year.
+Although there are no hard and fast rules in terms of hours, we expect that a role as an Associate Fellow will involve a commitment of two hours per week during the academic year.
 Associate Faculty Fellows will also be appointed for two year terms, with the option of renewal.
 They will also be expected to participate in any provided training on faculty-student engagement and mentoring.

 The Faculty Fellows Program Advisory Board